zhaofeng-shu33/data-clustering-experiment/README.md

 ## Basic Plotting
 Plotting routines are provided to visualize the clustering result in `plot_art` directory.
-You need to install matplotlib package before using it. (`requirement.txt` is not required)
+You need to install matplotlib package before using it. (`requirements.txt` is not required)
 Usage: `python plot_art/plot_art.py --show_pic`.